Frequently Asked Questions

 What exams do I need to take?

-- If you advise on investment banking or finance-related matters, but do not sell securities for a commission, you need the series 79;
+- If you advise on investment banking or finance-related matters, but do not sell securities for a commission, you need the Series 79;

-- If you do both, you need both the 79 and the 7 or 82;
+- If you sell and structure, you need the 79 and the 7, 22, or 82;

-- If you manage people who do either 1 or 2 above, you need a series 24 or its equivalent, in addition to the other registrations.
+- If you manage people who do either 1 or 2 above, you need a series 24 or its equivalent in addition to the other registrations.